 The Sole Community Hospital bill (Senate Bill 5859) passed the Senate 47-1, and is now in the House for consideration.
 Olympic Medical Center is urging our community's state representatives to strongly support this bill.
 Click here for a sample message in support of the Sole Community Hospital bill (SB 5859).
 Please help us urge our House representatives to support this bill by following the links and submitting your feedback via their online contact forms:

-Sequestration will reduce all Medicare reimbursement by 2% effective April 1, 2013 which will reduce Olympic Medical Center’s Medicare reimbursement by approximately $100,000 per month starting in April.
-This reimbursement reduction of $1.2 million annually will further reduce Medicare payments below the cost of providing needed local services to Medicare enrollees.
+Sequestration took effect April 1, 2013, and reduced all Medicare reimbursement by 2%, which reduced Olympic Medical Center’s Medicare reimbursement by approximately $100,000 per month.
+This reimbursement reduction of $1.2 million annually further reduces Medicare payments below the cost of providing needed local services to Medicare enrollees.

-Stop further Medicare reimbursement reductions in order to protect local services that are needed by the over 16,000 Medicare enrollees in Clallam County.
+Stop further Medicare reimbursement reductions in order to protect local services that are needed by the more than 16,000 Medicare enrollees in Clallam County.

 Protect Medicare reimbursement for physician services so that access to needed health care is maintained.
 We already have a physician shortage in Clallam County – further reductions will make the situation worse.